faceteep/ufo-inference-api/README.md

 ## Getting Started

-To run the Inference API, follow these steps:
+To run the inference API, follow these steps:

 1. Clone the Repository